 This is where most brands get confused, and where the wrong choice creates real costs.
 The core distinction is execution versus strategy:

 An Amazon agency runs your account.
 An Amazon consultant tells you what your account should be doing — and why it currently isn't.
 Both are valuable.
 They solve different problems.
+A third option that's grown in the last few years: the Amazon consulting agency — a hybrid that combines strategic counsel with execution capacity, structured so the strategy and the implementation aren't disconnected.

 A full-service Amazon agency handles day-to-day operations: campaign management, bid adjustments, listing updates, reporting, account health monitoring.
 The agency is the ongoing execution layer.
 The consultant is the strategic layer — often brought in when an agency relationship isn't producing results, or when a brand needs an outside perspective before choosing an agency.